Ganga (goddess): Loy Krathong

+Triyampawai ceremony

+The worship dedicated to Ganga is of great importance in the Triyampawai ceremony.
+An image of her in the form of a Nang kradan (นางกระดาน) along with a Phra Mae Thorani, Surya and Chandra are invited at the beginning of the festival for three days which is considered to symbolise the beginning of the Triyampawai festival.

 Beyond the Indian subcontinent and Hinduism

 Ganga is respected in Nepal as a guardian water goddess, worshipped together with another river goddess Yamuna.
 Her sculptures are found in Patan Durbar Square and Gokarneshwar Mahadev temple is a municipality in Kathmandu District in the Bagmati Province.

 In Sri Lanka, Ganga with other Hindu deities assumes a Buddhist persona.
 Her sculpture is seen in Kelaniya Raja Maha Vihara.

 In Balinese Hinduism, she is worshipped together with the goddess Danu.
 Her waters are considered holy in Bali.
 Her maternal association with Bhishma is known in Bali.
 Religious sites associated with her in Bali are Tirta Gangga, Pura Taman Mumbul Sangeh, and Kongco Pura Taman Gandasari.

 Ganga Talao in Mauritius is considered by the Mauritian Hindus equivalent to Ganga.
-In 1972, the then Prime Minister of Mauritius, Sir Seewoosagur Ramgoolam brought Holy water from the Ganga's source - Gomukh in India and mixed it with the water of the Grand Bassin and renamed it as Ganga Talao.
+In 1972, the then Prime Minister of Mauritius, Sir Seewoosagur Ramgoolam brought Holy water from the Ganga's source – Gomukh in India and mixed it with the water of the Grand Bassin and renamed it as Ganga Talao.